wlandau/drake-examples/README.md

 # Contributing

-This repository is part of an effort to collect, curate, and share publicly available examples of [`drake`](https://github.com/ropensci/drake)-powered projects.
+This repository is part of a community effort to collect, curate, and share publicly available examples of [`drake`](https://github.com/ropensci/drake)-powered projects.
 Please feel free to discuss on the [issue tracker](https://github.com/wlandau/drake-examples/issues) and submit [pull requests](https://github.com/wlandau/drake-examples/pulls) to add new examples and update old ones.
 The environment for collaboration should be friendly, inclusive, respectful, and safe for everyone, so all participants must obey [this repository's code of conduct](https://github.com/wlandau/drake-examples/blob/master/CONDUCT.md).

 # Introductory examples